arjunperi/Brick-Breaker-Game/README.md

 ### Resources Used
 - Course website - Some starter code with setting up JavaFX was taken and modified from works of Dr. Robert Duvall.
-- Stack overflow
+- Stack overflow - Used [this](https://stackoverflow.com/questions/29930784/how-do-i-get-only-integers-from-a-string) for help in the file parsing method.
 - Youtube
 - Class Piazza board
-- Office hours
+- Office hour TA's - Ryan Weeratung, Christina Chen

 ### Running the Program